The best sales to shop today: Best Buy, Under Armour, Chewy and more - CNN Underscored

 Samsung Galaxy Buds Pro ($189.99, originally $199.99; amazon.com)

-Samsung’s newest and best earbuds are down to one of the lowest prices we’ve seen at $10 off on Amazon.
+Samsung’s newest and best earbuds are down to one of the lowest prices we’ve seen, at $10 off on Amazon.
 Snag your own pair of Galaxy Buds Pro — our top earbuds pick for Android users — for just $189.99 in Phantom Black, Phantom Silver or Phantom Violet; just be sure to shop soon, as they’re likely to sell out fast.
 In our review of the buds, we found that they offer crystal-clear sound, feel great in your ears, boast a solid battery life and excel at letting in ambient noise when you want them to.
 Read our full assessment of the Galaxy Buds Pro here.

 Chewy